 By the end of the placement, students should be able to:

-1. demonstrate depth of knowledge and understanding of the strategic issues involved in and the professional competencies required for the management of a public service project or initiative;
+1. Demonstrate systematic understanding and depth of knowledge and understanding of the strategic issues involved in and the professional competencies required for the management of a public service project or initiative [LO1];

-2. critically evaluate approaches to public administration in the UK and accurately assess ways in which they might inform professional practice in their home country;
+2. Critically evaluate approaches to public administration in the UK and accurately assess ways in which they might inform professional practice in their home country [LO2];

-3. demonstrate a range of transferable skills and competencies in public administration appropriate for professional practice and for academic communication with others in the field;
+3. Demonstrate systematic understanding and practical application of a range of transferable skills and competencies in public administration appropriate for professional practice and for academic communication with others in the field [LO3];

-4. evaluate the appropriateness of strategies and tactics involved in initiatives associated with the management of change in public administration contexts;
+4. Critically evaluate the appropriateness of strategies and tactics involved in initiatives associated with the management of change in public administration contexts [LO4];

-5. demonstrate a reflective capacity to appreciate how current knowledge and models of practice in public administration can inform their own and others practice.
+5. Demonstrate a reflective capacity to appreciate how current knowledge and models of practice in public administration can inform their own and others practice [LO5].

 1. Reflective diary (2500 words)